Delegates should arrange their own travel and accommodation for this conference.

 Venue

-The conference will be hosted in the Huxley Building on the University of Brighton Moulsecoomb campus, located close to Brighton city centre.
-The conference will take place in Huxley Building 300 and the immediately surrounding areas.
+The conference will be hosted in the Grand Parade Building, at the University of Brighton, located in Brighton city centre.
+The conference will take place in the Sallis Benney Theatre and surrounding areas.
+The address of the conference venue is 58-67 Grand Parade, University of Brighton, Brighton, BN2 0JY.

 Getting to Brighton